IJM Corporation: Corporate Profile

 The result of a merger between three medium-sized local construction companies – IGB Construction Sdn.
 Bhd.
 (Ipoh Garden Bhd.), Jurutama Sdn Bhd and Mudajaya Sdn Bhd, IJM was formed in 1983.

 In April 2007, IJM acquired the Road Builder Group ("RBH"), its nearest competitor, to augment its position as one of the country's biggest builders.
 In addition to bolstering its construction order book, property land bank and infrastructure portfolio, the enlarged Group enabled IJM to attain considerable synergistic benefits, greater local prominence as well as attain a more sizeable balance sheet to bid for larger jobs and facilitate its expansion into overseas markets.

 IJM Land Berhad is one of the largest property developers in Malaysia with townships, commercial buildings and high-rise condominiums under development in key growth areas throughout the country.
 IJM has also undertaken ventures overseas in the past such as in Orlando USA, Singapore and Australia.

 Initially supporting in-house needs, the Group's Industry Division quickly grew its operations into scale-able core activities focused on catering to demand from outside the Group.
 IJM continued to expand on its operations in this division with strategic acquisitions such as the takeover of Industrial Concrete Products Berhad in 2004 and market diversifications into China, India and Pakistan.

 Amongst the Group's present investments in major overseas infrastructure projects are the Western Access Tollway in Argentina, five tolled highways and the Gautami power plant in India, and the Binh An water treatment concession in Vietnam.
 In Malaysia, the Group owns and operates three highways and port concessions from the RBH merger.
 The Group had previously invested in and sold several infrastructure assets in China.

 The Group also ventured into oil palm plantations in 1985 as a source of steady income to cushion the cyclical nature of its core construction business.
 It is currently expanding its plantation operations into Indonesia.

 When IJM went public in 1986, it had a market capitalisation of RM66 million and total assets of RM172 million.
 The Group's market capitalisation stood at RM9.83 billion as of 30 June 2014 and total assets stood at RM18.4 billion as of 31 March 2014.

+In January 2026, Sunway Group launched a roughly conditional takeover offer for IJM in a cash-and-stock deal, mostly payable in new Sunway shares.
+The IJM board, advised by an independent adviser, urged shareholders to reject the bid citing that it undervalued the company.